Luis J. Rodriguez: California Poets Part 5, Four Poems

 Author Bio:

 Luis J. Rodriguez is one of the United States’ best known Chicano writers.
-He has 16 books in poetry. children’s literature, fiction, non-fiction, and essays.
+He has written 17 books of poetry, children’s literature, fiction, non-fiction, and essays.
 He’s best known for the 1993 best-selling memoir Always Running, La Vida Loca, Gang Days in L.A. and its sequel, It Calls You Back: An Odyssey Through Love, Addiction, Revolutions & Healing.
 He served as Los Angeles Poet Laureate from 2014-2016.
-He’s also founding editor of Tia Chucha Press, now for 33 years, and co-founder of Tia Chucha’s Centro Cultural & Bookstore, now for over 20 years, both in L.A.’s San Fernando Valley.
-His last poetry book was 2016’s Borrowed Bones.
+He’s also founding editor of Tia Chucha Press, now for 37 years, and co-founder of Tia Chucha’s Centro Cultural & Bookstore, now going on 25 years, both in L.A.’s San Fernando Valley.
+His last poetry book in the United States was 2016’s Borrowed Bones.
 His last book appeared in 2020, called From Our Land to Our Land: Essays, Journeys & Imaginings from a Native Xicanx Writer.

 Comments